hankquan/spring-enhanced-cache/README.md

       delay-time: 2000 # means deleting cache eviction again after 2s, default is 5s
 ```

-Then you can just use this CacheManager in @CacheEvict annotation, and then @CacheEvict will trigger a delayed eviction of the cache in the specific delay time.
+Then you can just use this CacheManager in @CacheEvict annotation, and @CacheEvict will trigger a delayed eviction of the cache in the specific delay time.

 ```java
 @CacheEvict(key = "#p0.username", cacheManager = EnhancedCacheManager.ENHANCED_CACHE_MANAGER)